SoftInstigate/graalvm-undertow-issue/README.md

 # GraalVM Undertow Issue

-This repository reproduce an issue with GraalVM and Undertow that makes native image failing
+This repository reproduces an issue with GraalVM and Undertow that makes the native image failing at runtime

 ## build native image